LordAlucard90/Angular-Tutorial/06 - Routing/readme.md

 `snapshot` is used on every creation.

-`params` subscription is used only if the route change inside the same component.
+`params` subscription is used only if the route changes inside the same component.

 ### Subscription Life Cycle